 - Reset your Internet connection settings

-Perhaps you’re having the connection issue with Origin because there is virus or malware on your computer.
+Perhaps you’re having a connection issue with Origin because there is a virus or malware on your computer.
 They may change your Internet settings or corrupt your computer file so Origin can’t go online.
-You should run your antivirus software to scan your computer for virus and malware.
+You should run your antivirus software to scan your computer for viruses and malware.